History

 Queen Beatrix at the opening of Museum Speelklok in 1984

-The Buurkerk was built around the year 1000 in response to the need for a church for the townspeople.
-That was because the many medieval churches in the city were for the clergy.
-The city was divided into districts or ‘neighbourhoods’ and soon the church was affectionately given the name ‘Buurkerk’ which means neighbourhood church.
+The Buurkerk dates back to around the year 1000 and originated from the growing need for a church for the city’s inhabitants.
+Many medieval churches in Utrecht were intended primarily for clergy.
+The city was divided into districts (dutch: ‘gebuurten’), and the church soon became affectionately known as the Buurkerk.

 View on the Buurkerk in Utrecht